-Provisional estimates: Good rabi crop, uptick in factory output lift GDP up to 7.7 per cent
+Provisional estimates: Good rabi crop, uptick in factory output lift GDP up to 7.7%

-BOOSTED BY an uptick in the manufacturing and construction sectors, and a good rabi harvest, India’s real gross domestic product (GDP) surged to a seven-quarter high of 7.7 per cent in January-March, the last quarter of the 2017-18 financial year.
+Boosted by an uptick in the manufacturing and construction sectors, and a good rabi harvest, India’s real gross domestic product (GDP) surged to a seven-quarter high of 7.7 per cent in January-March, the last quarter of the 2017-18 financial year.
 The rise in output came alongside a favourable base effect related to low growth in the fourth quarter of the previous year.

 The provisional estimates of GDP, released by Central Statistics Office (CSO) Thursday, showed that while the overall growth rate for the full financial year (2017-18) is estimated at 6.7 per cent, up marginally from the second advance estimate of 6.6 per cent and first advance estimate of 6.5 per cent, it would be the slowest in four years, and the lowest since the NDA government came to power.